 Suzanne and Holly ask Suze the best way to handle their joint finances since they have no legal connection.

-Mark asks Suze if he can afford to spend $3,100 on a 1981 bottle of Glenmorangie Pride, single malt whisky.
+Mark asks Suze if he can afford to spend $43,000 on a Patek Philippe World Timer watch.

 Many financial problems have nothing to do with a lack or abundance of income but with your mental state.

 If you are feeling pressure to join the gift-buying herd, take heed to this holiday action plan by Suze Orman before you shop.